sap-tutorials/sap-build-apps/tutorials/build-apps-workflow-trigger/build-apps-workflow-trigger.md

 ![Select project type](new-project-web-project.png)

->**IMPORTANT:** In the next step, if you are in a workshop, please use a unique identify for the name of your app, such as `Create Sales Order 001`, based on your SAP BTP user name.
+>**IMPORTANT:** In the next step, if you are in a workshop, please use a unique identify for the name of your app, such as `Create Sales Order 001` (based on your SAP BTP user name) or 'Create Sales Order - DBW` (based on your initials).

 For the project name, enter `Create Sales Order`, then click **Create**.